-Inter-Transitional Period: the root formation of emerged incisors, and molars continues, along with concomitant increase in alveolar process height, resorption of roots of deciduous canines and molars, no exchange of teeth take place, it is a silent period extend from 8.5 years of age to 10 years of age, this period is called (Lull period) In this period, the teeth present are
+4. Root formation of emerged incisors, canines and molars continues, along with concomitant increase in alveolar process height.

+5. Resorption of roots of deciduous molars.

+it is a silent period extend from 8.5 years of age to IO years of age , this period is called (Lull period) In this period , the teeth present are